aiir-team/physics_MLP-monthly-streamflow-code/README.md

 ### Swarm
 1. PSO-MLP
 2. WOA-MLP
+3. GWO-MLP  (Grey Wolf Optimization)
+4. SpaSA-MLP (Maybe this one is our proposed)
 ### Physics (Our proposed)
 1. WDO-MLP
 2. MVO-MLP
 3. EO-MLP
 4. NRO-MLP
+5. HGSO-MLP

 ## How to run code
 1. Run MLP model by: mlp.py